San Juan Puerto Rico: Best Things to Do in San Juan (2022)

 - Time Zone: AST Atlantic Standard Time (one hour ahead of New York)

 Puerto Rico Travel Update

-There are travel restrictions in place for safe travel to the island.
-All visitors coming into Puerto Rico must show a negative Covid-19 PCR test taken 72 hours before arrival and fill out the travel health form.
+Unvaccinated travelers must show a negative Covid-19 PCR or Antigent test taken 72 hours before arrival and fill out the Travel Declaration Form.